This course will provide the latest information on important development in clinical vaccinology and the use of vaccines.

 At the conclusion of this activity, participants will be able to:

-- Describe how vaccines work in providing individual and community protection
+- Explain how vaccines work in providing individual and community protection

-- Describe the current Advisory Committee on Immunization Practices (ACIP) immunization recommendations across the lifespan
+- Summarize current Advisory Committee on Immunization Practices (ACIP) immunization recommendations across the lifespan

 - Describe indications, contraindications, efficacy, and safety profiles for ACIP-recommended vaccines for routine vaccination and special situations